 The first thing your need for this oil candle is a reservoir to hold the oil in.
-Here we use a finger nail polish bottle.
+Here we use a fingernail polish bottle.
 Next, a length of 100% cotton yarn is needed that is slightly longer than the length of the bottle.
-Another requirement is a one inch square piece of aluminum foil.
+Another requirement is a one-inch square piece of aluminum foil.

-The first thing you need to do to start this process is to take the bottle, clean it completely and fill it with your source of fuel like veg oil, waste motor oil, corn oil, olive oil.
+Take the bottle, clean it completely and fill it with your source of fuel like veg oil, waste motor oil, corn oil, and olive oil.
 When you are pouring the oil, you don’t want to go all the way up to the top of the bottle.
-Leave small amount of space at the top of the bottle.
+Leave a small amount of space at the top of the bottle.

-Take the aluminum foil and fold it length wise in half .
+Take the aluminum foil and fold it length-wise in half .
 Puncture a small hole in the middle of the foil.
 Through this hole, the cotton wick is pushed through.

 Check the candle and see if this wick is wet.
 And if it is not, turn it upside down for a minute.
 The oil will then come into this wick and saturate it.
 Be careful that your aluminum foil doesn’t fall off.
 If your cotton wick is a little bit longer, pull it up a little bit.
 This exposes the wet part of the wick.
 Take your scissors and cut the wick down just a little.